-How to Know if You Have Healthy Sexual Self-Esteem
+Do You Have Healthy Sexual Self-Esteem and Self-Confidence?

-You’ve heard of self-esteem before, of course, but have you heard of sexual self-esteem?
-It’s an aspect of your self-esteem that’s important to consider, especially as a survivor of childhood sexual abuse.
+You’ve heard of self-esteem and self-confidence before, of course, but have you heard of sexual self-esteem?
+It’s an aspect of your self-confidence that’s important to consider, especially as a survivor of child sexual abuse.

 If you have healthy sexual self-esteem, you have a positive regard for the way you experience your sexuality.
 The way YOU experience YOUR sexuality.
 Don’t compare your wants, needs, desires, etc. with anyone else’s.
 If you are happy with the role and level that your sexual experiences are currently playing in your life, then that’s great!
 If not, take some time to figure out why and what you can do to change that.
 One caveat here: if your choice of sexual expression and experience is harming yourself or someone else in some way, then that is NOT healthy.

 With healthy sexual self-esteem, you have confidence in your capacity (or ability) to experience your sexuality.
 Confidence is an important part of self-esteem as a whole, and if you don’t feel happy with yourself in other aspects, it may be difficult to have confidence in your sexual self.
 Physical confidence plays a role in this, as does confidence in your experience level, and confidence in your ability to communicate your desires to your partner or partners.
 If you lack self-confidence, consider examining ways you can improve it.
 Please know that you don’t need to look a certain way, be a certain weight to be worthy of fulfilling sexual experiences.